sgclasher/agentblueprint/instructions.md

 ### 🎯 IMMEDIATE PRIORITIES (Next Session)

-**URGENT FIXES NEEDED:**
+**URGENT FIX NEEDED:**
-1. **Fix Timeline Progress Bar** (15-30 minutes) 🔧
-   - Left sidebar blue progress line not updating with scroll
-   - Right sidebar metrics work fine, so activeSection updates are working
-   - Issue likely in TimelineSidebar useLayoutEffect or CSS calculations
-   - Check: timing of ref updates, DOM measurement timing, CSS transition conflicts

-2. **Implement Timeline Caching** (1-2 hours) 💾
+1. **Implement Database-Backed Timeline Caching** (1-2 hours) 💾
-   - Save generated timelines in ProfileService alongside profiles
+   - **Goal**: Persist generated timelines in Supabase to improve performance and reduce costs.
-   - Add cache invalidation logic (profile changes, manual regeneration)
-   - Add "Regenerate Timeline" button to timeline page
-   - Update API to check cache before calling OpenAI
-   - Significant cost savings and UX improvement
+   - **Step 1 (Schema)**: Add a `generated_timeline` JSONB column to the `client_profiles` table.
+   - **Step 2 (API)**: Update the `/api/timeline/generate` route to save the generated timeline to Supabase against the profile ID.
+On subsequent requests, the API should return the cached data unless forced to regenerate.
+   - **Step 3 (Frontend)**: The UI should first attempt to load the timeline from the database.
+Add a "Regenerate Timeline" button that allows users to force a new AI generation, which will then update the record in the database.
+   - **Benefit**: This provides a robust, cross-device experience and prevents wasteful API calls.

 **AFTER URGENT FIXES - Next Implementation Phase:**
 1. **PDF Export** (Phase 7) - Professional document generation